magehost/magehost_blockcache/README.md

 **We are sorry but we can only offer customer support for this extension to [MagentoHosting.pro](https://magentohosting.pro) customers.
 To others it is provided "as-is" for free.**

-This extension is meant to speed up shops which are not running on Varnish.
+This extension is meant to speed up shops which are not running on Varnish or any other full page cache.

 ### Installation